top of page

 SH '18 Residents.jpg

 The timeline for developing a new residency program can range from 24 to 40 months.
 The process initially entails preparing and submitting to ACGME the application for Institutional Sponsorship.
 The Institutional Review Committee schedules the application to be reviewed and considered for approval at one of several meetings held throughout each year.
 Following institutional approval, an application for a specific program(s) can then be prepared and submitted.
 As part of the program application, a site visit is required to verify that the program will have the education resources required to meet the high ACGME standards.
-With this timeline in mind, AMEC expects the new start-up effort for many of these new GME sites in Alabama to be completed by 2024 or 2025.

 bottom of page